 Career development depends on your performance and initiative.
 The skills learned on a local or regional newspaper, or through a training scheme, are relevant to reporting in all media and there is more movement from newspapers to other types of journalism than vice versa.

-Many senior journalists and correspondents work freelance across print, broadcast and online journalism.
-Both radio and television offer newspaper journalists off-screen opportunities as researchers, writers and production assistants on the reporting or editing side of news programmes.
-Web publishing, in the forms of blogs or uploading news to the web as it happens, instead of waiting for daily or weekly paper deadlines, is increasingly important to UK newspapers.
+Many senior journalists and correspondents work freelance across print, broadcast, and online journalism.
+Both radio and television offer newspaper journalists off-screen opportunities as researchers, writers, and production assistants on the reporting or editing side of news programmes.
+Web publishing and live reporting, in the forms of blogs or uploading news online as it happens is increasingly important to UK newspapers.

 Employees in news agencies can sometimes enter directly as trainees, but it's more common to start in newspapers and then move to agency work.
-Working for an agency can provide experience in a range of different media, as agency reporters may provide tapes for local radio, features for magazines and news items for national daily newspapers and digital media providers.
+Working for an agency can provide experience in a range of different media; agency reporters may provide tapes for local radio, features for magazines, and news items for national daily newspapers and digital media providers.

-Because of the range of work available, this can be a good stepping stone to freelance work.
-Agency work tends to suit more experienced reporters, who have already built up an extensive list of contacts and are able to fight their corner to find the exclusive angle that will make a publication want to buy their story.
+Because of the range of work available, agency work can be a good stepping stone to freelance work.
+Agency work tends to suit more experienced reporters, with an extensive list of contacts and who are able to fight their corner to find the exclusive angle that will make a publication want to buy their story.